solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-instruction-data.md

   - Deserialize instruction data into Rust data types
   - Execute different program logic for different types of instructions
   - Explain the structure of a smart contract on Solana
-description:
-  "Learn how native programs distinguish instructions for different functions."
 ---

-## Summary
+# Summary

-- Most programs support **multiple discrete instruction handlers** - you decide when writing your program what these instruction handlers are and what data must accompany them when writing your program what these instruction handlers are and what data
+- Most programs support **multiple discrete instructions** - you decide when writing your program what these instructions are and what data must accompany them
-- Rust **enums** are often used to represent discrete program instruction
+- Rust **enums** are often used to represent discrete program instructions
 - You can use the `borsh` crate and the `derive` attribute to provide Borsh deserialization and serialization functionality to Rust structs
 - Rust `match` expressions help create conditional code paths based on the provided instruction

-## Lesson
+# Lesson

 One of the most basic elements of a Solana program is the logic for handling instruction data.
 Most programs support multiple related functions and use